devizer/Universe.SqlServerJam/README.md

  * (local)\SQL2005 (9.0.5000.0)
 ```

-The bullet list above (local) and (localdb) servers was discovered automatically using registry, and rest of servers where injected using `SQLSERVER_WELLKNOWN_` env vars.
+The bullet list above of (local) and (localdb) servers was discovered automatically using registry, and rest of servers where injected using `SQLSERVER_WELLKNOWN_` env vars.

 ## SqlExtentions
 Here is a sample output of IDbConnection extentions on Azure DB